DouglasVDM/carousel-generator/README.md

 ## FileUpload Component

-The `FileUpload` component is a React component that allows users to select an image file and preview it.
+The `FileUpload` component is a React component that allows users to upload an image file and enter a handle name.

-The FileUpload component is returning a JSX fragment.
+@returns The FileUpload component is returning a JSX fragment.
-Inside the fragment, there are two div elements.
-The first div element is conditionally rendered based on the imageUrl and selectedImage state.
-If both values are truthy, it renders an h4 element with the text "Image Preview:" and an img element with the src set to the imageUrl and the alt set to the selectedImage name.
+Inside the fragment, there are conditional rendering statements that display an image preview if an image is selected, and a form with a file input and a text input for entering a handle name.

 ---